nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-05-23-risk_mitigation_in_business_transactions.md

 Review financial statements, audit reports, and future financial projections.

-Look for consistency and any red flags in revenue, profits, and cash flows.
+Look for consistency and any red flags in revenue, profits, and <a href="/tools/calculator/operating-cash-flow/" target="_blank">cash flows</a>.

 **2. Legal Review:**